 Volunteers are the backbone of the Tree Inventory Project.
-So far, over 2,000 individuals have given around 25,000 hours of their evenings and weekends to map trees in neighborhoods across the city.
 Over the years, this program has offered a variety of ways to get involved:

 - Data Collectors show up at workdays ready to inventory trees!
 No experience necessary.